pts/dosmc/README.txt

 dosmc: C compiler driver to produce tiny DOS .exe and .com executables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-dosmc is a proof-of-concept C compiler driver for producing tiny DOS .exe and .com executables for the 8086 (16-bit) architecture.
+dosmc is a proof-of-concept C compiler and assembler driver for producing tiny DOS .exe and .com executables for the 8086 (16-bit) architecture.
 It uses the wcc C compiler in OpenWatcom V2, and it has its own C library (libc) and custom linker for tiny executable output.

 Usage: